 - Plumbing & Water

-- Use your garbage disposal intelligently – Avoid dumping large quantities of anything down your garbage disposal that can become lodged within your sewer line.
+Use your garbage disposal intelligently – Avoid dumping large quantities of anything down your garbage disposal that can become lodged within your sewer line.
 It may be chopped up, but it is still solid and can collect in the pipes.

-Don’t pour grease down your drain – Grease and fat, although liquid when poured down your drain, can harden within your plumbing, collecting debris and creating a stubborn clog.
+Don’t pour grease down your drain – Grease and fat, although maybe in liquid form when poured down your drain, can harden within your plumbing, collecting debris and creating a stubborn clog.

 Broken or Collapsed Sewer Lines

-If your Lawton-area home is older, your sewer backup could be caused by broken, cracked or collapsed lines.
-Although plastic sewer lines have now become the norm, older homes were built using cast iron and clay piping that can break down over time and create sewer problems.
+If your Lawton-area home is older, your sewage system backup could be caused by broken, cracked, or collapsed lines.
+Although plastic sewer lines have now become the norm, older homes were built using cast iron, cement, and clay piping that can break down over time and create sewer problems.

-Don’t reach for what you think might be a cheap and easy fix, such as Draino® or Liquid-Plumbr® to treat a clogged drain.
+Refrain from trying “quick and easy” plumbing fixes like Draino® or Liquid-Plumbr®.
 These harsh chemicals will accelerate the deterioration of your sewer pipes, and lead to more plumbing emergencies in the future.
 When used, they only clear a small hole through the blockage.
 Licensed Professional Plumbers also offer simple, low-priced treatment options that use enzymes instead of harsh chemicals that can often solve and prevent future problems.

 Diagnosing Your Sewer Problem

 Wondering what would make a toilet “bubble”, or why your shower won’t seem to drain like it should?
-One of the best ways to pinpoint the cause of your home sewer backup is to have a professional plumber check it out.
+One of the best ways to pinpoint the cause of your plumbing issues is to have a professional plumber check it out.
 They can perform a video inspection of your sewer line and show you exactly what is causing the problem.
 They can then prescribe the most appropriate, safest, and least expensive solution.
 When it comes to sewers, you want a permanent solution not a temporary fix.